 - What to try: You have a lot of freedom here: Herbs that are harder to start from seed or simply take longer to sprout and grow (like woody ones, such as rosemary and thyme) are especially good to buy as seedlings, because the hard work has already gone into sprouting them.

 How to plant:

 Basil and mint should sprout in the first or second week; parsley may not sprout until the third week (or even later—it's a slow starter).

-- A sunny spot in your kitchen is one of the best places for herbs to grow—not only because you can reach over and snip a few leaves off any time you need them, but also because kitchens tend to be more humid, which many plants enjoy.
+- A sunny windowsill in your kitchen is one of the best places for herbs to grow—not only because you can reach over and snip a few leaves off any time you need them, but also because kitchens tend to be more humid, which many plants enjoy.

 - If at first you don't succeed, don't be discouraged.
 Experiment!
-Try another sunny windowsill, switch up your watering schedule, and read up on herb care.
+Try another windowsill, switch up your watering schedule, and read up on herb care.

 What herbs are you growing this year—and what tips do you have for first-timers?
 Share them in the comments.

 This article originally appeared in March 2016.
 We’re re-running it because it's gardening season.